Case Study 5: ScreenVault Studios - Worked Solution

 Reporting Domain Note

 Reporting spans three business lines with distinct analytics needs: content ROI (production cost vs. licensing revenue + streaming performance), partner analytics (licensing revenue by partner with trend and renewal probability), and subscriber health (cohort analysis, engagement scores, churn by segment).
-Standard Salesforce reports handle licensing and partner analytics.
-Subscriber health requires CRM Analytics for cross-object joins between Subscription, Engagement Score (Data Cloud calculated insights), and Content Performance.
+Standard Salesforce reports with custom report types handle licensing, partner analytics, and a first-pass view of subscriber health by joining Subscription with the Data 360 engagement and churn fields enriched back onto the Subscription record.
+CRM Analytics is the incremental uplift for the consumer team’s deeper cross-dataset joins - blending subscription tenure, payment history, engagement trajectory, and content consumption trends with dataflow-level joins and self-service exploration - and is licensed for VP Consumer, CFO office, and the consumer analyst pool.
 Executive dashboards combine all three views.
-Data Cloud’s native segmentation feeds both operational automation (churn-triggered cases) and reporting (engagement score distributions) — avoid duplicating segment logic across reporting and automation layers.
+Data 360’s native segmentation feeds both operational automation (churn-triggered cases) and reporting (engagement score distributions) - avoid duplicating segment logic across reporting and automation layers.

 Presentation Strategy